Borrowing Assets

 3) Then, head to the Markets page and select the asset that you intend to borrow.
 You will be taken to that asset's individual markets page

-Head to the Markets Page and click on an asset
+On Markets Page, click on an asset

 5) Confirm your transaction in your wallet